-Paul has been recognised for his expertise in PLC Which Lawyers in the Life Science category for commercial and partnering expertise, in Intellectual Asset Magazine's 2010 and 2011 250 World's Leading Patent and Licensing Lawyers and Best Lawyers 2011 and 2012 for Government.
+Paul has been recognised for his expertise in PLC Which Lawyers in the Life Science category for commercial and partnering expertise, in Intellectual Asset Magazine's 250 World's Leading Patent and Licensing Lawyers and Best Lawyers for Intellectual Property, Health and Government.

 A noted commentator and author, Paul’s works include ‘IP Commercialisation: A Business Manager's Companion’, widely regarded as the leading publication on IP commercialisation in Australia.